Everything HPR does.

 Works on Every Platform

 Hyprland, GNOME, KDE Plasma 6+, Cinnamon, and Windows.
-Every backend already has a window title getter and VS Code puts the project name in the title on all of them.
+Every backend already has a window title getter and the supported editors put the project name in the title on all of them.
 No platform-specific setup.

 No Extension Needed